The Field Robot Becomes the Farm Manager

 Autonomous tractors make the platform layer more explicit.
 John Deere's 2022 autonomous tractor announcement described a system built from an 8R tractor, TruSet-enabled chisel plow, GPS guidance, and advanced technologies, with farmers able to configure work and monitor status through John Deere Operations Center Mobile.
 At CES 2025, Deere again presented autonomous machines across agriculture, construction, and commercial landscaping.

 The phrase "autonomous tractor" can make the machine sound independent.
-In practice, autonomy depends on a platform field: maps, boundaries, implements, camera perception, connectivity, remote monitoring, software updates, dealer support, diagnostics, and data flows.
+In practice, autonomy depends on a platform field: maps, boundaries, guidance lines, implements, perception hardware, connectivity, remote monitoring, software updates, dealer support, diagnostics, parts, insurance, and data flows.

 That connects this essay to the site's diagnostic-port repair gate.
 A farmer who relies on AI-guided equipment is not only buying horsepower.
 They are buying a governed relation with software, service tools, parts, data access, connectivity, and vendor-controlled knowledge about the machine's own behavior.